 Food allergies are becoming a bigger part of our school lives.
-Our school policy is any snacks brought into the school for parties or treats have to be pre-packaged and labeled with the ingredients.
+Our school policy is any snacks brought into the school for parties or treats have to be store purchased (or made by a professional baker), pre-packaged and labeled with the ingredients.
 This will allow the teacher and school staff to know exactly what the ingredients are and be able to make sure that a student who cannot have that particular snack gets an alternative snack.
 As a school district we want to encourage our students to lead a healthy lifestyle.
 If you have any questions on bringing snacks or treats, please contact your child's teacher or administrative assistant.